sukhijab/sukhijab.github.io/_projects/sombrl.md

 We compare SOMBRL with other deep RL model-based methods on state-based ([MBPO][mbpo]) and visual control tasks ([Dreamerv3][dreamer]).
 Principled exploration methods such as [HUCRL][hucrl], do not scale to these settings.
-Whereas scalable methods such as [MBPO][mbpo]) and [Dreamerv3][dreamer] explore naively, i.e., are not principled.
+Whereas scalable methods such as [MBPO][mbpo] and [Dreamerv3][dreamer] explore naively, i.e., are not principled.
 However, due to SOMBRL's practical approach to optimistic exploration, it can be seamlessly applied to high-dimensional settings.
 In addition, SOMBRL is also principled and enjoys theoretical guarantees across several common RL settings.
-Finally, across all our experiments, SOMBRL performs the better or on-par than the SOTA deep RL baselines, while also having negligible difference in computational cost.
+Finally, across all our experiments, SOMBRL performs the best or on-par than the SOTA deep RL baselines, while also having negligible difference in computational cost.
 <div style="text-align: center;">
 <img src="/assets/slides/sombrl/main_results_sombrl.png" width="720"/>
 </div>